All Products

 2. On the Clusters page, find the cluster that you want to manage and click its name.
 In the left-side pane, click Cluster Information.

-3. On the Cluster Information page, copy the role name on the right of Worker RAM Role in the Cluster Resources section and click the name to go to the role details page in the RAM console.
-You can grant permissions to the role in the RAM console.
+3. On the Cluster Information page, in the Cluster Resources section, copy the name on the right side of Worker RAM Role and click the link to go to the RAM console to authorize the worker RAM role.

-1. Create a custom RAM policy based on the following code block.
+1. Create the following custom policy.
 For more information, see Create a custom policy on the JSON tab.

 {